Pre-schoolers learn good toilet habits with new booklet

 The programme has helped more than 100 pre-schools since it was launched.

-The association hopes to conduct such workshops for at least 15 more pre-schools next year.

-The booklet and guidebook were launched at an event at Cherie Hearts @ Charlton, a pre-school in Charlton Lane.
+The booklet and guidebook were launched at an event at Cherie Hearts @ Charlton, a pre-school in Charlton Lane, which is off Upper Serangoon Road.

-"He will say things like, mummy, you know when you go to the toilet, you need to wash your hands and keep the toilet clean," she said.
+"He will say things like 'Mummy, you know when you go to the toilet, you need to wash your hands and keep the toilet clean'."